Allergy and Immunology, Norton Childrens Medical Group

-If your child has seasonal allergies, you may be wondering what is the best over-the-counter allergy medicine for kids.
+If your child has seasonal allergies, you may be wondering what is the best OTC allergy medicine for kids.
 According to allergists, the medication that can offer the best relief likely depends on a child’s age and symptoms.
-Generally speaking, nasal steroid sprays tend to be the best daily medication to treat allergies and have…
+Generally speaking, nasal steroid sprays tend to be the best daily medication to treat allergy symptoms and…

 Read Full Story